Bus Factor: Definition, Meaning, and How to Calculate It for Software Teams

 This simple method has a significant limitation: it treats all commits equally.
 A commit that fixes a typo and a commit that implements a core feature both count as one commit.
 This can produce misleading results when contribution styles vary widely across your team.

 Contributors with a DOA above 0.75 are considered "authors" of that file, meaning they have sufficient understanding to maintain it independently.
 The DOA-based bus factor then calculates the minimum number of these authors needed to cover more than half of all files in the repository.
-This produces more accurate results because it accounts for the significance of different types of contributions and recognizes that knowledge fades when you're not actively working with code.
+This produces more accurate results because it accounts for the significance of different types of contributions and recognizes that knowledge fades when you are not actively working with code.

 Understanding Risk Levels